sgrund14/zora-takehome/README.md

 ## Getting Started

+Make sure you are using node @ 18.17.0 or higher

-First, install dependencies and run the development server:
+Then, install dependencies and run the development server:

 ```bash
 npm install